walmartlabs/concord-website/docs/plugins/kubectl.md

 - `namespaceSecretsPassword`: the namespace password.
 - `target`: query object for selecting clusters as retrieved by the [KubeInventory task](./kube-inventory.html).
-- `multi` must be set to `true`, if you want to run this task in more than one cluster.
+- `multi`: must be set to `true`, if you want to run this task in more than one cluster.
 This is to prevent running commands on multiple clusters by mistake.
+- `fail`: Configures when the flow will fail when working with multiple clusters.
+Possible values are `immediately` - fails on first error (default), `after` - fails after all clusters have run (if an error occurred), and `never` - ignores all errors and the task succeeds.

 <a name="#examples">